 15 minutes

-This recipe contains egg, a common allergen.
-Only serve to a child after egg has been introduced and egg allergy has been ruled out.
+This recipe contains a common allergen: egg.
+Only serve to a child after this allergen has been safely introduced.

-Wash the mushrooms and use a damp cloth or paper towel to wipe away any grit from the mushrooms.
-Mince the mushrooms, including the edible stems.
+Wash the mushrooms.
+Use a damp cloth to wipe away any grit.
+Finely chop the mushrooms, including the edible stems.

 White button mushrooms have a mild earthy flavor that pairs well with fatty foods like mascarpone cheese, egg,ricotta cheese, and salmon; hearty grains like Khorasan wheat, quinoa, and rice; and starchy vegetables like butternut squash, purple potato, and sweet potato.
 Try seasoning with fresh flavor-forward herbs such as basil, chives, cilantro, parsley, rosemary, or thyme and bold spices like allspice, coriander, cumin, garlic, ginger, onion, and turmeric.